John Healy (author): The Grass Arena

 Having given up his ambition of becoming a Grandmaster, Healy retired from tournament chess and began to write his life story, which was published in 1988 by Faber and Faber.
 The Grass Arena was instantly recognised as a classic of the memoir genre, and won many awards including the J. R. Ackerley Award for Literary Autobiography.
 This was the first book in the history of the prize to win the award outright.

 Film

 In 1990 Healy's autobiography was adapted into a film of the same name that won many major international awards, including the inaugural Michael Powell Award for Best British Feature at the Edinburgh Film Festival.

 A documentary about Healy's life and work, titled Barbaric Genius, directed by Paul Duane and produced by Screenworks Film and TV premiered at the Jameson Dublin International Film Festival in 2011.
 It was nominated for the 2012 Grierson Documentary Award.

 Dispute

-Following a dispute with Faber and Faber in 1991, the book was put out of print in the UK, and remained so until 2008 when it was republished as a Penguin Classic.
+Following a dispute with Faber and Faber in 1991, the book was taken out of print in the UK, and remained so until 2008 when it was republished as a Penguin Classic.
 It remained in print, however, in France, where it is published by Gallimard.

 The Grass Arena was republished in 2008 with a new introduction by actor Daniel Day-Lewis.